darinz/DL/07_Transformers/02_large_language_models.md

 print(outputs.last_hidden_state.shape)  # (1, seq_len, hidden_size)
 ```

+> **Code Walkthrough:**
+> - The tokenizer converts text to input IDs and attention masks.
+> - The model processes the input and returns hidden states for each token.
+> - The output shape shows the batch size, sequence length, and hidden size.

 > **Try it yourself!** Mask different words in a sentence and see how BERT predicts them.

 ## 2. GPT (Generative Pre-trained Transformer)

 GPT uses only the decoder part of the Transformer and is trained with left-to-right language modeling.

+> **Explanation:**
+> GPT is trained to predict the next word in a sequence, given all previous words.
+This makes it ideal for text generation tasks, where the model generates text one word at a time.

 > **Key Insight:** GPT's autoregressive training makes it ideal for text generation, as it predicts the next word given previous words.